kxz/stenographer/README.rst

 **Stenographer is not production-ready software.**
-It's currently composed mostly of bits hacked out of `Omnipresence`__'s test helpers, is nowhere near feature parity with VCR, and ironically doesn't have any tests of its own.
+It's currently composed mostly of bits hacked out of `Omnipresence`__'s test helpers, is nowhere near feature parity with VCR, and ironically doesn't have a comprehensive test suite.
 Improvements are welcome.

 __ https://github.com/kxz/omnipresence